-Elections for representatives of the Graduate Student Union Network take place each summer.
+Elections for representatives of the Graduate Student Union Network take place each September.
 For details on the elections process, read the information below.

-To be eligible to run for a SUN representative election, you must 1) be a current graduate student 2) plan to be continually enrolled as a graduate student throughout the next academic year either part-time or full-time, 3) be in good academic standing and disciplinary standing with the College, and 4) not have any conflict of interest that will prohibit you from fulfilling your duties as a SUN representative (roles and responsibilities of SUN representatives are provided below).
+To be eligible to run for a SUN representative election, you must 1) be a current graduate student 2) plan to be continually enrolled as a graduate student throughout the current academic year either part-time or full-time , 3) have good academic standing and disciplinary standing with the graduate school, and 4) not have any conflict of interest that will prohibit you from fulfilling your duties as a SUN representative (roles and responsibilities of SUN representatives are provided below).

-Completed Self-Nomination Applications must be submitted via e-mail to the Graduate Dean’s office (firstname.lastname@example.org) no later than Friday, July 21, 2017 at 5:00 PM.
+Completed Self-Nomination Applications must be submitted via e-mail to the Graduate Dean’s office (firstname.lastname@example.org) no later than Friday, September 8, 2023 at 5:00 PM.
 Incomplete applications or those received after this deadline will not be accepted.
-The information you provide in your application will be posted online by Monday, July 31 so that your classmates can review it and vote.
+The information you provide in your application will be posted online by Monday, September 11 so your classmates can review it and vote.

 Click HERE for a self-nomination application form.

 - Friday, September 8, 2023: Self-Nomination Applications due to email@example.com by 5:00 PM

 - Monday, September 11, 2023: Candidate profiles posted on SUN website – voting begins

 - Monday, September 18, 2023: Voting ends at 5:00 PM

 - Friday, September 22, 2023: Newly elected officers are announced